 YouTube videos are always given special value.
 In fact, the traffic on YouTube has increased linearly since the release of Google Panda.
 You can generate more organic traffic by uploading videos related to your site’s content.

 A site that contains nasty text colors/fonts, background, is difficult to navigate, and provides a bad user experience usually results in a high bounce rate, which can reduce your organic traffic.
 So always give attention to these onpage optimization factors.

 Frequent downtime due to maintenance or server issues can hurt your indexing position in Google.

 141. Breadcrumb Navigation

-This is the sign of good web structure that helps reader as well as search engine know the path direction of the opened page.
+This is a sign of good web structure that helps readers as well as search engines know the path direction of the opened page.

-Is your site is compatible with other latest devices (tablet, smartphone).
-The responsive site gets an advantage in search results on mobile and tablet platform.
+Is your site compatible with other latest devices (tablets, smartphones)?
+The responsive site gets an advantage in search results on mobile and tablet platforms.